rameztawfik/Revit-MCP-Bridge-for-Claude/README.md

 *   \[ \] **More Read Tools:** Add specific tools to read Sheet Lists, Family Types, and Materials.

-_Built with ❤️ using the Model Context Protocol._
+_Built with ❤️ using the Model Context Protocol for Revit._